im-sticky/jQuery-directional-hover/README.md

 ### speed

-The speed at which the overlay will slide in and out at.
+The speed in milliseconds at which the overlay will slide in and out at.

 **Type:** `Number`